MattLawz/Search-Engine-List-and-Info/README.md

 ____
 ### Project Info

-You can search a lot of search engines and there info here, such as the keyword and queries.
+You can search a lot of search engines and their info here, such as the keyword and queries.
 ____
 ### Links